AyaMYousef/text-to-image-generation/README.md

 `python xray_inference_api.py`

 ---
+To use the Chatbot , you will have to install Ollama , you can install ollama from here : ` https://ollama.com/ ` after setting it up , use this command to install the llm : ` ollama run llama3.2 `

+if you are not willing to install it , then please just comment the get_agent_response function
+---
 ## Docker Startup

 1. A `Dockerfile` is provided to containerize the application.
 You can use it to build a production-ready image.